CrossGeeks/FirebasePushNotificationPlugin/docs/FirebaseNotifications.md

    FirebasePushNotificationManager.CurrentNotificationPresentationOption = UNNotificationPresentationOptions.Alert | UNNotificationPresentationOptions.Badge;
 ```

-A good place to do this would be on the **OnOpened** method of a custom push notification handler if it changes depending on the notification, if not you can just set it once on the AppDelegate **FinishLaunching**.
+A good place to do this would be on the **OnReceived** method of a custom push notification handler if it changes depending on the notification, if not you can just set it once on the AppDelegate **FinishLaunching**.

-**Note: this feature is available from 1.0.6-beta version on.**
+**Note: this feature is available from 1.0.7-beta version on.**

 <= Back to [Table of Contents](../README.md)